lucianoheling/ML-AI-projects/README.md

-# Treinamento-h2ia
+# ML study
-Repository dedicated to share my projects of the course H2IA, about Machine Learning and Artificial Intelligence.
+Repository dedicated to share my projects about studying Machine Learning and Artificial Intelligence.